 In August 2014, the Board received a statement in relation to FY14 full year report and results from the Chief Executive Officer/Managing Director and the Chief Financial Officer covering the matters set out in section 295A of the Corporations Act and in accordance with Recommendation 7.3.

-7.4 nib provides the information indicated in the Guide to reporting on Principle 7.
+7.4 nib provides the information indicated in the Guide to reporting on Principle 7 nib's Risk Policy is available on our website, nib.com.au.